-When it comes to the commitments pledged by the countries in their nationally determined contributions (NDCs), it’s clear that we still have a long way to go to meet the goal of limiting the global temperature increase to 1.5°C. This situation urges us to include all sectors in finding innovative solutions.
+When it comes to the commitments pledged by the countries in their Nationally Determined Contributions (NDCs), it’s clear that we still have a long way to go to meet the goal of limiting the global temperature to 1.5°C. This situation urges us to include all sectors in finding innovative solutions.

-It’s worth taking stock of how such interventions have managed to reinforce resilience, especially in the face of an unexpected crisis like the COVID-19 pandemic.
-Below are some highlights from our work to reduce the carbon footprint of the private sector in the region.
+It’s worth taking stock of how such interventions have managed to reinforce resilience, especially in the face of an unexpected crisis as the COVID-19 pandemic.
+Below are some highlights from our work to reduce carbon footprint of the private sector in the region.

 ● The pioneering programme in the region is Huella Chile (Chile Footprint), which has received continued support from UNDP since 2012 and was formally established in 2014.
 To date, it has registered 1,468 organizations and has awarded 904 seals of recognition, including seals for GHG quantification, reduction, neutrality and excellence.
 In addition, it has trained more than 3,000 people in the effects of climate change and in GHG management.
 Newer innovations include a water footprint for municipalities (community recognition system) and a gender equality seal.

 ● Reduce Tu Huella Corporativo (Reduce Your Corporate Footprint), the most recent initiative in the region, promoted by the Government of Panama since 2021, has reached 71 registered organizations.
 It establishes a standardized process to identify, calculate, report and verify information related to GHG within public, private and civil society organizations.
 It also includes a component to reduce the water footprint of organizations, seeking to improve the management of their water resources and link it to strategies for adaptation to climate change.